RaneKun/YT-Downloader-by-Rane/README.md

 =

 If you wanna see what's happening in the background, everything, line-by-line, then just rename the extentions `.pyw` to `.py` and then run them on the terminal and check out all the debugging lines in detail ✌️

+Addional Customization 🎨🖌️
+=

+You can change the background (if you're shy 😳 or wanna spice things up a little more 👅) by going onto this directory - `YT Downloader + Compressor by Rane\Main Files\Assests\YouTube Downloader` and replacing the `default_background.jpg` file with something of your choice ✌️

+Aspect ratio won't really matter much as the UI is scalable but something 4:3 might still be better, just make sure the file name remains the same ✔️

+Some Important Notes ⚠️
+=

+You are free to modify the files as you wish but for personal use only!
+Please do not reproduce my work and upload it somewhere else without even mentioning me.
+I could have kept this project as Closed-Source but I support Open-Source projects a lot and thus decided to keep it that way so please respect this decision of mine 👍

+**ad astra abyssosque** people and Happy Downloading 😁✌️